SAP/node-hdb/README.md

 After a successful JWT authentication, the server returns the database `user` and a `sessionCookie` which can be used for reconnecting.

+#### X.509 authentication
+Users provide the X.509 certificate or the name of a file containing the X.509 certificate via the `authenticationX509` connection property.
+The password for encrypted keys is provided via `authenticationX509Password`.

 ### Encrypted network communication
 To establish an encrypted database connection just pass either `key`, `cert` and `ca` or a `pfx` to createClient.